Check out these sample term life insurance rates:

 Sample 25 Year Term Life Insurance Rates

-Those who are either recently married, are expecting a baby or have kids of very young age often seek out 30-year term life insurance policies.
-If something happens to you, a 30-year term life insurance provides replacement income long enough not only to cover your children's' college education but also to cover financial expenses of your spouse and other dependents in the meantime.
+This is the most common “long” term coverage available, with the highest premiums of these term options (again, depending on your age, health, etc).
+Those who are recently married, expecting a baby, or have young children often seek out 30-year term life policies.
+If something happens to you, a 30-year term life policy provides replacement income long enough not only to cover your children's college education but also to cover financial expenses of your spouse and other dependents in the meantime.

 Sample 30 Year Term Life Insurance Rates